 Information about the performance grading status of individual stallions has been added to the site.
-Performance Grade Testing of New Forest ponies has been organised by the New Forest Pony and Cattle Breeding Society since 2002 and is open to stallions, mares and geldings.
-A stallion is classed as a Performance Tested Stallion when he has passed both Dressage Grade 1 Test and Showjumping Grade 1 Test.
-The available grades are currently 1-4 with grade 4 being the highest.
-Prior to the current scheme, a Performance Tested Stallion was one which had passed the One-Day Performance Test which was held by the breed society between 1993 and 1998.
+Performance Grade Testing of New Forest ponies was organised by the New Forest Pony and Cattle Breeding Society from 2002 until 2015 and was open to stallions, mares and geldings.
+A stallion was classed as a Performance Tested Stallion when he had passed both Dressage Grade 1 Test and Showjumping Grade 1 Test.
+The available grades were 1-4 with grade 4 being the highest.
+Prior to that scheme, a Performance Tested Stallion was one which had passed the One-Day Performance Test which was held by the breed society between 1993 and 1998.
 There are no available records of any performance testing of stallions before 1993.

-For further information about performance testing, please visit the NFPB&CS website.
+For further information about performance grading, please visit the NFPB&CS website.